Energinet-DataHub/green-energy-hub/docs/dictionary-and-concepts/dictionary-physical-location.md

 # **Dictionary for the concept of Physical Location**

-This dictionary will cover the general use of attributes naming in documentation - This will NOT contain all technical naming throughout the project - but a general definition of objects.
+This dictionary will cover the general use of attribute naming in documentation - This will NOT contain all technical naming throughout the project - but a general definition of objects.

 The terms listed here, are all terms relating to the topics of defining physical locations.